skerkour/kerkour.com/content/post/logging.md

 ## Performance
 *"Logging is not free so I'm not sure if I should add this log line"*.

 Logging is not free, but it can be [extremly](https://github.com/rs/zerolog) [fast](https://github.com/uber-go/zap).
-It's the logging library's responsability.
+It's the logging library's responsibility.

 Here is the foundation for a cheap logging library: